 Fresh and restorative with a distinctive scent that seems to fall somewhere between herbal and floral, rosemary essential oil (Rosemarinus Officinalis L.) is an infamous remedy extracted via steam distillation from the traditional rosemary herb.

 Native to the Mediterranean, the rosemary herb is perhaps most famously associated with its culinary applications, but uses for the oil have spanned far beyond this, particularly in recent years.

 While research on the benefits of rosemary essential oil is still ongoing, many of its properties - including its strengths in haircare - have become fairly well-respected among scientists and users alike.

-How to use rosemary essential oil on my hair
+How do I use rosemary essential oil on my hair?

 If you're still unsure on how exactly rosemary oil can help you, our guide on the benefits of rosemary oil for hair can assist in providing an in-depth report on the uses, properties, and frequently asked questions.